 Standard Medicare attendance items apply to consultations with Program participants.

-An information payment will be paid for each correctly completed Program form that provides information to the Register about colonoscopies and histopathology performed for Program participants who have received a positive FOBT result.
+An information payment will be paid for each correctly completed Program Information form that provides information to the Program Register about participants who have received a positive FOBT result.

 Reply Paid 83061

-The Register will make monthly payments to the bank account nominated on the Payment Account Details for Service Provider on the ninth day (or next working day) for correctly completed forms lodged the previous month.
+Monthly payments will be paid to your nominated bank account on the ninth day (or next working day) for correctly completed forms lodged the previous month.
 Monthly statements will be provided for reconciliation and taxation purposes.
-The statements will include details regarding payments, such as patient name, date of consultation and GST.

 - Cancer Screening website